ackatz/seclook-cli/README.md

 # seclook

-`seclook` is a security lookup CLI tool that allows you to query various security services with ease.
+`seclook` is a security lookup CLI tool that allows you to query various security services on the fly.
 You can look up information using commands like `seclook [service] [value]`, where service can be `virustotal`, `shodan`, `emailrep` etc., and value is the information you're querying for.

 ## Installation